-Squarespace is a powerful website builder, but it's not for everybody.
+Squarespace is a powerful website builder, but it's not for everyone's liking.
 These Squarespace alternatives offer better/more features for building your website

 Squarespace is an industry leader in the website building space and it continues to grow in popularity every single day.
 But in saying that, there are plenty of Squarespace alternatives ⇣ out there that are worth considering.